-An IFSP is a written plan identifying the specific concerns and priorities of families who have children with disabilities, ages birth through two years, related to enhancing a child's development and the resources to provide early intervention services.
-To meet the identified outcomes for an individual child and family, a planning process involving the family, professionals, and others is used to prepare the document.
-An IFSP must be used for children ages birth through two years.
+An IFSP is a written plan identifying the specific concerns and priorities of a family of children with disabilities, ages birth through five (5) years, related to enhancing a child's development and the resources to provide early intervention services.
+A planning process involving the family, professionals, and others is used to prepare the document.
+An IFSP must be used for children ages birth through two (2) years.
+At the option of the district and with written parental consent, an IFSP may be used in lieu of an IEP for children with disabilities ages three (3) through five (5) years.
+Parent(s) must be provided with a detailed explanation of the differences between an IFSP and an IEP.